Running a Hive SQL Job

 Set the variable ID as follows:

 The MRS cluster comes with a client installed for job submission by default, which can also be used directly.
-For MRS 3.x and later versions, the default client installation path is /opt/Bigdata/client on the Master node.
-For versions earlier than MRS 3.x, the default client installation path is /opt/client on the Master node.
+In MRS 3.x or later, the default client installation path is /opt/Bigdata/client on the Master node.
+In versions earlier than MRS 3.x, the default client installation path is /opt/client on the Master node.

 cd /opt/Bigdata/client